kean/Nuke/Documentation/Migrations/Nuke 5 Migration Guide.md

 Nuke 5 is a relatively small release which removes some of the complexity from the framework.
 Hopefully it will make *contributing* to Nuke easier.

 One of the major changes is the removal of promisified API as well as `Promise` itself.
 Promises were briefly added in Nuke 4 as an effort to simplify async code.
-The major downside of promises is that their memory management model becomes too complex in a languages without a GC capable of resolving cycles.
-There are some other problems like extra complexity for users unfamiliar with promises, complicated debugging, performance penalties.
+The major downsides of promises are compelex memory management, extra complexity for users unfamiliar with promises, complicated debugging, performance penalties.
 Ultimately I decided that promises were adding more problems that they were solving.

 Chances are that changes made in Nuke 5 are not going to affect your code.